-Unfortunately, this only runs seasonally from April – October each year.
+Unfortunately, this only runs seasonally from early April to the end of October each year.
 So, if you’re visiting in winter you won’t be able to see it.
 Although disappointing, the views are still worth seeing.

 To find out when The Jacobite crosses the Glenfinnan Viaduct, you’ll need to check out the timetable on their website.

-There is a morning service and an afternoon service that run from Fort William to Mallaig.
+There is a morning service and an afternoon service that runs from Fort William to Mallaig.

 The Harry Potter train crosses over Glenfinnan Viaduct 30-40 minutes after the train departs from Fort William Station.

-The afternoon service is 14.40 pm and so the train should cross over the viaduct at 15.10 pm.
+The afternoon service is now at 12.50 pm and so the train should cross over the viaduct around 1.20 pm / 1.40 pm.

 To be safe, I would arrive at Glenfinnan around the time that the train leaves Fort William.
 Make your way up to the viewpoint to secure your place to wait it out.

-So, aim to arrive in Glefinnan around 10.15am and 14.40pm to make your way over.
+So, aim to arrive in Glefinnan around 10.15 am and 12.50 pm to make your way over to Glenfinnan Viaduct.